Evaluation trees for proposition algebra: Conclusions

 while it is easy to see that $\fa\lef a\rig\fa\ne_\memse\fa$.
-Our proof that $\CPstat$, and thus $\CP_{st}$ is an axiomatization of static valuation congruence is slightly more complex than those for the other axiomatizations because evaluation of a conditional statement $P$ does not enforce a canonical order for the evaluation of its atoms, and therefore such an ordering as encoded by a static evaluation tree should be fixed beforehand.
-To this purpose, we use some $\sigma\in\Au$.
+Our proof that $\CPstat$ (and thus $\CP_{st}$) is an axiomatization of static valuation congruence is slightly more complex than those for the other axiomatizations because in this case the evaluation of a conditional statement $P$ does not enforce a canonical order for the evaluation of its atoms, and therefore such an ordering should be fixed beforehand in order to construct an adequate evaluation tree.
+To this purpose, we can use any $\sigma\in\Au$ that covers the atoms in $P$.

-A spin-off of our approach can be called ``basic form semantics for proposition algebra'': for each valuation congruence C considered, two conditional statements are C-valuation congruent if, and only if, they have equal C-basic forms, where C-basic forms are obtained by a syntactic transformation of conditional statements, which is a form of normalization.
-It is cumbersome, but not difficult to prove that given some $\sigma\in\Au$, the function $\stbf_\sigma$ is a normalization function on $\PSf{\ALPHA(\sigma)}$.
-In addition to Lemma~\ref{la:6.7} this requires proving that for each st-basic form $P$ over $\sigma$, $stbf_\sigma(P)=P$.
+A spin-off of our approach can be called ``normalization functions for proposition algebra'': for each valuation congruence C considered, two conditional statements are C-valuation congruent if, and only if, the basic form function for C returns the same images.\footnote{ We use the term ``basic form'' instead of ``normal form'' because according to \CP, the obvious definition of a normal form $t\in\PS$ is that either $t\in A\cup\{\tr,\fa\}$, or $t$ satisfies the property ``if $t_1 \lef t_2\rig t_3$ is a subterm of $t$, then $t_2 \in A$ and it is not the case that $t_1 = \tr$ and $t_3=\fa$''.
+Also with respect to the other axiomatizations, a single atom $a\in A$ would be a typical normal form.}

 We conclude with a brief digression on \emph{short-circuit logic}, which we defined in~\cite{BPS13} (see~\cite{BP12a} for a quick introduction), and an example on the use of $\CPrp$.
 Familiar binary connectives that occur in the context of imperative programming and that prescribe short-circuit evaluation, such as \texttt{\&\&} (in C called ``logical AND''), are often defined in the following way: